brltty/brltty/README.txt

 The following canute-* scripts will be in the command search path.
 Each has a -h (help) option.

+canute-upgrade
+   This script upgrades the Raspbian Canute Controller software.

 canute-screen
    This script starts a text mode session with a terminal that has the same dimensions as the Canute's braille display.